juliofaura/raspaudio/README.md

   - In the "Server Name/Address" box, enter "cebollo.ddns.net", and press "Connect"

 5. Enjoy! you should be connected now.
 You can turn down the volume of your own channel if you don't want to hear your own voice, and you can change the volumes of the different tracks to produce your own mix

+6. Click on ```Launch sound card control``` if you want to configure and control the sound card (i.e. change the input / output levels, etc.)

 =======